Book Your Complimentary Consultation Today Book Now →

 Peeling & Results

 Light peels may produce mild flaking for 1–3 days.
-Medium and deep peels cause visible peeling over 3–7 days as the damaged layers shed.
+Medium and deep peels cause visible peeling over 3–7 days as damaged layers shed.
 New skin beneath is smoother, more even in tone, and continues to improve over the following 2–4 weeks as collagen remodeling progresses.

 5